Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: Examples

 \subsection{Example 2: Control application}

 So far, we considered the points in~$w_{\Idg}$ to be points of an existing trajectory for which we wanted to find the `remainder' of the trajectory.
 As highlighted in the previous paragraph, the interpolation problem also opens up possibilities for control applications.
-In such a situation, the points in~$w_{\Idg}$ are points that we want to \emph{reach}, and we want to find a control input such that we `interpolate' our `way-points' in an optimal sense.
+In such a situation, the points in~$w_{\Idg}$ are points that we want to \emph{reach}, and we want to find a control input such that we `interpolate' our `way-points' in an optimal sense. {Note that this results in a path planning and/or feedforward control problem.
+In this example, we want to design an input trajectory, i.e., a control input, for the system that interpolates a set of predefined desired points, which are collected in~$w_{\Idg}$.}